Berrima Post Office: History

 The 1851 census showed the number of buildings remained the same, but the population had dropped to 192.
 During the 1850s Berrima experienced another boom period after the discovery of gold.
 When the Great Southern Railway bypassed Berrima in 1867, the town again began to decline as Mittagong, Moss Vale and Bowral developed.
 Berrima remained virtually unchanged for the next 100 years, preserving the town as an almost intact colonial village.

 On 6 September 1858 the Berrima telegraph station was opened and in 1860 a building was bought for use as the telegraph station.
 At this time the Postal Department and Telegraph Department had no connection at all with one another.

 The Berrima Post Office occupied several premises until the 1880s.
 In 1883 the post office was located in the Glad Tidings building.
 The telegraph office was nearby.

 The telegraph business was now being carried on over a telephone line probably to Moss Vale.
 This was strongly objected to by the residents for the reason that the telephone system was then in its infancy and shouting into the receiver was necessary.
 Anyone handy to the post office could hear every word.

 In June 1881 a petition was received from Berrima residents asking for the provision of a new post office.
 It was suggested that an ideal site would be land owned by the Government, where the old Toll Bar used to be.
 It was also pointed out that the Commercial Bank authorities were about to build a new bank nearly opposite the site.

 The Postal Department approved the erection of a new post office on the old Toll Bar site, but finance was not available and the matter was shelved.
 As a result of further resident agitation and the dilapidated condition of the then post office building, the tender of R. N. Matthews & Sons was accepted 22 April 1886 for 777 pounds.

 The Berrima Post Office was erected on the earlier "Old Tollhouse" or Tollbar site.
 The postmaster was moved into the new office on 17 August 1887.

 It was not until 1890 that the block of ground, being Lot 19 of Section 2, was transferred to the Postmaster-General.

 Because of the decline of revenue, Berrima was made a semi-official office and Mrs C. Reynolds took charge of it on 9 January 1909.

 On 1 March 1912 she was succeeded by Mrs B. Walker.

 A weatherboard wing was added c.
 1930s.

 In 1988, a new building was constructed at the rear of the post office.
 The post office was restored at that time, with internal modifications made.

-In late 2019, the Post Office (store) moved out of the building to a new location next to the general store, located 200m north and opposite the gaol.
+In late 2019, the Post Office (store) moved out of the building to a new location next to the general store, located 200m north and opposite the jail.